DIY Window Coverings for Your Apartment

 You are going to cut your chosen fabric big enough to cover the window.
 In this photo, you see fabric covering a French door on the outside.
 But the same idea can be used for any interior window.

 The top and the bottom of the fabric will be sewn into long loops, so that dowel rods can run through both loops.
-Like this:

 Then you hang the shade by resting the top dowel on stick-on hooks you can buy at a hardware store.
-Like this:

 OK.
 That’s the main idea.
 Here is how to proceed.